 Our second choice for best Bluetooth speaker under $200 is the JBL Xtreme which is still fantastic but just doesn't have the same quality as you get with Bose.

-The Bose SoundLink Revolve is effectively the junior version of our top choice of Bluetooth speaker in 2018, the Revolve+.
+The Bose SoundLink Revolve is effectively the junior version of our top choice of Bluetooth speaker, the Revolve+.
 Therefore it is no surprise that is a fantastic speaker sharing many of the same merits as the Revolve+, making it the best Bluetooth Speaker under $200.
 The first obvious comparison is that it is almost identical although it is slightly smaller without a handle.
 With this versions, you get a whole range of features such as 360 degree sound, an IPX4 water resistance rating, Siri and Google Assistant, voice commands, the Bose app and a party & stereo mode.

 It is a bit of a shame that this model doesn't have a handle as it makes it that little bit less transportable.
 It is a small speaker though only weigh 1.46 lbs so it would likely go unnoticed in a backpack.